 The most common way is to ask individuals to endorse certain statements.
-A suggested rule for the behavior--specific assessment of self-efficacy is: "I am confident that I can ... (perform an action), even if ... (a barrier)."
+A suggested rule for the behavior-specific assessment of self-efficacy is: "I am confident that I can ... (perform an action), even if ... (a barrier)."
 An example of a self-efficacy statement is: "I am confident that I can skip desserts even if my family continues to eat them."
 Self-efficacy scales have been developed for the measurement of all kinds of health behaviors.
 Some brief scales to assess self-efficacy for diet, exercise, sunscreen use, dental flossing, hand hygiene, and alcohol intake can be found here and here.
-When assessing self-efficacy, it is important to note that low self-efficacy for a different behavior.
+When assessing self-efficacy, it is important to note that low self-efficacy for one behavior does not imply low self-efficacy for a different behavior.
 Self-efficacy should therefore be assessed in relation to a specific behavior.